Retreat FAQ

 If you need to cancel your registration, please contact the retreat manager.

-We will provide a refund minus a $25 cancelation fee for cancelations up until 3 weeks before the beginning of the retreat.
-After that time we cannot provide a refund except in the case of communicable illness (please don’t come if you are experiencing flu or Covid symptoms).
+We will provide a refund minus a $25 cancelation fee for cancelations up until 10 days before the beginning of the retreat.
+After that time we can provide a refund only under the following circumstances.

 Unless otherwise indicated, all rooms are private with a shared bath.
 There is a sink in each room and linens are provided.
 You are welcome to bring extra blankets, towels and pillows if you like.